arednch/packages/README.md

 - [phonebook](https://github.com/arednch/packages/tree/main/phonebook): A phonebook service running on the AREDN Node fetching a CSV from an upstream server and converting into XML phonebooks which can be fetched by phones.

     * See the [package folder](https://github.com/arednch/packages/tree/main/phonebook) for AREDN package specific options (i.e. where the configuration file resides).
+    * See the [deb package folder](https://github.com/arednch/packages/tree/main/phonebook-deb) for deb package specific options (e.g. how to build for Debian/Ubuntu/Raspbian)
     * See the [repository](https://github.com/arednch/phonebook) for more details including supported flags / configuration options.

 - [sipserver](https://github.com/arednch/packages/tree/main/sipserver): A (very) simple SIP server allowing local registration.